Skip to Main Content

-This Google document is regularly updated with electronic resources and databases relevant for Slavonic research.
+This Google document lists electronic resources and databases relevant for Slavonic research.
 There are tabs for different subjects: Anthropology & History; Art, Film & Architecture; Geography & Geology; Languages & Cultures, Linguistics; Literature; Media & Politics; and Interdisciplinary.
 Some of the links require Raven login and others are openly accessible.

 Polar subject databases, resource portals and news sites

 Arctic & Antarctic Regions is the world’s largest collection of international polar databases.
 With over 1 million records from 1800 to the present, Arctic & Antarctic Regions covers a wide variety of sources from multiple disciplines.
 Many sources are indexed only in Arctic & Antarctic Regions making it the best resource for research on cold regions anywhere.

 The Arctic Portal includes a Library which aims to maintain a comprehensive collection of Arctic relevant scientific and educational material.
 There are several portlets for information on specific Arctic-related topics.

 Arctic Today is the comprehensive news source reporting on the Arctic, from the Arctic.
 An independent digital news site, ArcticToday partners with media organizations from around the circumpolar north, including The Independent Barents Observer, High North News and Nunatsiaq News.
 It offers readers on-the-ground reporting, international news, features and community perspectives.